What does this funding get me?

 How can I access the money?

 To access formula funds, states and territories determined their residential energy efficiency and electrification workforce needs and submitted applications to meet those needs.
+This deadline passed in April 2024.
+When the training programs are established, we will post details on this page and provide instructions for accessing the training opportunities.
+Or contact the NC and SC State Energy Offices (see links below) for more information.

 What is the timeline?